wp-plugins/image-watermark/readme.txt

 == Installation ==

-1. Install Image Watermark either via the WordPress.org plugin directory, or by uploading the files to your server</li>
+1. Install Image Watermark either via the WordPress.org plugin directory, or by uploading the files to your server
-1. Activate the plugin through the 'Plugins' menu in WordPress</li>
+1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Watermark menu in Settings and set your watermarking options.</li>
+1. Go to the Watermark menu in Settings and set your watermarking options.
+1. Enable watermark to apply watermark to uploaded images or go to Media Library to apply watermark to previously uploaded images

 == Frequently Asked Questions ==